mehmetkadriumay/osduonrp/docs/docs/install.md

 ## Requirements for using CI Butler and deploying CImpl locally

 !!! example "Support"
-    Currently CI Butler only supports **minikube with Docker** and deploying on **Kubernetes with Docker-Desktop** (built-in kubernetes).
+    Currently CI Butler only supports **minikube with Docker**, deploying on **Kubernetes with Docker-Desktop** (built-in kubernetes) and [MicroK8s](https://microk8s.io/) (Ubuntu only).

     - Additionally CIButler only supports a single deployment to a kubernetes cluster.
     - Multiple deployments to different minikubes or separated by namespaces are not supported.
     - Using both CImpl on minikube and CImpl on Kubernetes with Docker Desktop at the same time is not currently supported.
 However if you manage the istio/ingress it should work.
-    - Success has been reported that local install to microk8s on Ubuntu works, however this is officially not supported or tested.
+    - Success has been reported that local install to MicroK8s on Ubuntu works, however this is officially not supported or tested.
 You'll likely have to adjust istio/ingress on your own.

     However in future support could be added for:

     - Namespace separation (allowing multiple deployments),
-    - Deploying to other small local kubernetes (microk8s, kind, k3s, etc)
+    - Deploying to other small local kubernetes (kind, k3s, etc)
     - Other remote kubernetes deployments (even cloud based),
     - Minikube support for more than docker driver (i.e. QEMU, Hyperkit, Hyper-V, KVM, Parallels, Podman, VirtualBox, VMware Fusion/Workstation, etc.)